KevinGrandon/Firefox-OS-Runtime/README.md

 You can add the plugin to your Firefox Nightly installation.

-We recommend our current version, here: https://github.com/KevinGrandon/Firefox-OS-Runtime/raw/master/ffos-runtime.xpi

-Or you can find the last released version here: https://addons.mozilla.org/en-US/firefox/addon/firefox-os-runtime/
+Download the current version here: https://github.com/KevinGrandon/Firefox-OS-Runtime/raw/master/ffos-runtime.xpi

-Alternative method is to follow the developer method below:
+After downloading, simply drag and drop the plugin on your Firefox Nightly and you will be prompted to install.
+An alternative method is to follow the developer method below.

 Usage